sanjanagupta16/Gun-Violence/README.md

 The purpose of this project is to explore this issue and to see if there exists a correlation between gun related crimes and the firearm laws mandated by each state.
 This project also wishes to explore the different socio-economic and/or demographic factors that lead to higher number of such incidents.

-The Final Report with the Analysis and Findings can be found [here](https://nbviewer.jupyter.org/github/sanjanagupta16/data-512-final/blob/main/Final%20Report.ipynb?flush_cache=False).

 ## Data
 #### Gun Violence Data